Top WA Democrat pulls support for tax on exported fuel

 If the amendment is adopted, that would leave the state with $500 million less in funding for transportation projects than what was proposed in Democrats’ original package.
 Fey said that will inevitably mean some pieces of the measure will be cut, but he’s uncertain which.
 His priorities remain the same around funding for maintenance and preservation, fish culverts, the ferry system and completing the state’s long-promised highway projects like 520 in Seattle.

 Fey said he’d notified House members of the change and spoke to his counterpart, Sen. Marko Liias, D-Lynnwood, Saturday morning.

-Liias did not immediately respond to a message seeking comment.
+Liias said in a text message that he was “pleased” with the progress of the package in the House and is “open to alternative ways to fund it.”

+“I look forward to sorting out the details in conference once they’ve passed the bill,” he said.

 In recent days, some members have become concerned about the repercussions of the tax’s approval, Fey said.
 “Our take was this was just too risky,” he said.
 “It jeopardized the whole package, and there was just too much weight on it.”